obsoletenerd/bin-mate/README.md

 ## ESP32 + 2.9" e-Paper Module

-For a version of the project that can run off a coin-cell battery for many months, we're developing a custom PCB with an ESP32 onboard utilising all the deep sleep trickery, along with a cheap 2.9" e-Paper module, to create a device that can stick to your fridge/etc and requires no wiring, soldering, or coding.
+For a version of the project that can run off a single battery for many months, we're developing a custom PCB with an ESP32 onboard utilising all the deep sleep trickery, along with a cheap 2.9" e-Paper module, that you will be able to order assembled or solder together yourself.
 It will throw up its own Wifi AP with a dashboard for configuration and customisation.
 PCB designs and code will all be open-sourced and added here soon.

 ## Notes

 ### Creating New Graphics

-- Images should be 250px wide by 128px high
-- Use [this website](https://javl.github.io/image2cpp/) to convert the images, and the below settings:
-  - Section 1.
-Select your image(s)
-  - Section 2.
-All settings in this section stay as default other than "Rotate Image 90 degrees"
-  - Section 4.
-Code output format to "Raw Bytes", Draw Mode to "Horizontal - 1 bit per pixel"
-  - Click "Generate Code"
-  - Paste into the appropriate area in the project code
+The project now uses PBM files for the graphics.
+You can do direct-replacement of my graphics by creating 3 BMP images that are 64px wide and 220 high (they're displayed sideways).
+Put the BMP files in the same folder as my [BMP-to-PBM script](https://github.com/senwerks/BMP-to-PBM) and run the script as per the instructions.
+Copy those outputted PBM files onto the RPi Pico in the /gfx folder, using the same names as the files already in there.